Securiti announces a $75M Series C Funding Round

 Award-winning technology, built by a proven team, backed by confidence.
 Learn more.

 As organizations, we have a responsibility to protect the personal information of our customers, employees, and partners.
-The Quebec Privacy Act and Law 25 are laws aimed at protecting the privacy rights of individuals in Quebec and ensuring that organizations take the necessary measures to protect their personal information.
+The Quebec Private Privacy Act aims to protect the privacy rights of individuals in Quebec and ensure that organizations take the necessary measures to protect their personal information.

 Law 25 is an adoption of Bill 64 and a recent legislative update in the province of Quebec, Canada.
 It aims to modernize and strengthen existing privacy protections for individuals, particularly in light of the growing use of digital technologies and online platforms.